PowerLoom/docs/docs/build-with-powerloom/snapshotter-node/full-node/getting-started.md

 ---
 # Getting Started

-Snapshotter (Full Node) has a complicated architectuer with multiple moving parts.
+Snapshotter (Full Node) has a complicated architecture with multiple moving parts.
 The easiest way to get started is by using the Docker-based setup, recommended for most users.

 :::info
 #### You can use powerloom to build extensive applications.
 Our Devnet is coming soon.Please signup [Here](https://airtable.com/appr3wKRsn4VoOvpi/pagxxT6QcL0OwGH0e/form), and we'll reach out to you once it goes live!